CiscoSE/webex-teams-oauth/README.md

-# Webex Teams integration using Requests_OAuthlib
+# Webex Teams integration using Requests_OAuthlib and the WebexTeamsSDK
-A simple python Flask application that uses the Webex Teams OAuth 2 authentication flow to log in a user and return the last 10 active spaces the user is in.
+A simple python Flask application that uses the Webex Teams OAuth 2 authentication flow to log in a user and return their last 10 active spaces.

 ## How to setup the application
 1. Install [ngrok](https://ngrok.com/) to expose the Flask application